omar2432/NewsReactOnRails/README.md

 ## Some of the projects steps and HighLights:

-	-added Devise
+	-added Devise.
-	-added writer with Devise
+	-added writer with Devise.
-	-added story with scaffold
+	-added story with scaffold.
-	-added the category model
+	-added the category model.
-	-made a couple of writer accounts
+	-made a couple of writer accounts.

   -NO one can register a new writer, edited routes.rb:

 ![alt text](./projectPics/roots.rb-devise.PNG)

-	-added a before_action in StoriesController so only a writer can add, edit or delete a story
+	-added a before_action in StoriesController so only a writer can add, edit or delete a story.

 ![alt text](./projectPics/before_action.PNG)